 Chapter 1 – Attack of the weird blue scraggy thing from outer space

 The blue scraggy thing ate his cereal and looked up.
 Outside against the silver metallic landscape lay a team of archaeologist greenfly.
 Unknown to the blue scraggy thing they were singing ring-a-ring-a-roses in remembrance of the great dragonfly of 202021 Ano Dominoes, who were believed to be the deadliest of dominoes around at that time.
 The blue scraggy thing was the emperor of this lonely platinum planet and was extremely surprised and shocked to see the holy ceremony, which had been outlawed since 305967, when everybody on the planet had died.
-Since that time the greenfly had carried on running the all-important industries such as car tyres and carpets.
-The blue scraggy thing was neither a greenfly nor an insectoid, rumours had it that he had evolved from a particularly clever bit of mould that had managed to survive inside a coffee cup during the nuclear holocaust, but nobody mentioned this in fear of their lives.
+Since that time the greenfly had carried on running the all-important industries such as car tires and carpets.
+The blue scraggy thing was neither a greenfly nor an insectoid, rumors had it that he had evolved from a particularly clever bit of mold that had managed to survive inside a coffee cup during the nuclear holocaust, but nobody mentioned this in fear of their lives.
 The blue scraggy thing prided himself on having no discrimination whatsoever.
 He despised everything and everyone regardless of who they were.

 But today he had even managed a slight muscle twitch that may have resembled a smile if you squinted.
 Today was the day that he was going to put his plan into action.
 Today he was going to rid the planet of all greenfly, with his newest invention.
-So clutching a plank of wood he sat down in his time machine and said “Whoop” as he sat in his lunch.
+So, clutching a plank of wood he sat down in his time machine and said “Whoop” as he sat in his lunch.
 “Eurgh” replied the lunch.

-He pressed a button and the time machine went “hee, hee, hee” as it disappeared in a cloud of purple smoke.
-In it’s place stood a very confused car salesman.
+He pressed a button, and the time machine went “hee, hee, hee” as it disappeared in a cloud of purple smoke.
+In its place stood a very confused car salesman.

 “Hello” said the door to the car salesman, “I am a door.
 I open and I close.”